-During the construction of bridges, dams or other construction where the bottom part of the structures is probably to lie underwater, we can use underwater concrete.
+During any construction where the lower part of the structures is probably to lie under water, we can use underwater concrete.

-Many difficulties in water formation, especially in places where the depth is large; therefore proper mixing design, solid production, placement and quality control must be followed.
+Many difficulties in water formation, especially in places where the depth is large, therefore proper mixing design, concrete production, placement and quality control must be followed.

 Methods of Underwater concrete:

 Tremie pipe is a satisfactory method of underwater concreting, diameter tremie pipe is about 20 cm.

 A funnel is mounted at the top end to facilitate concrete pouring, the lower end of the pipe is closed with a plug or thick polythene sheet.

 As the end of the vibrating pipe is blocked, no water will enter.

 Concrete is poured over the funnel and when the entire length of the pipe is filled with the concrete, vibrating pipe is lifted up and given a slight shock.

 Care must be taken while concreting, the lower end of the pipe is embedded in the well-wet concrete and it has a very high deceleration of about 15 to 25 cm.